 Why and when is research data considered institutional data?

-According to policies DM-01 and UA-05, research data is considered institutional data, unless the data are generated or collected under an agreement that assigns ownership to the sponsor.
-A common example of this exception is sponsor-initiated clinical trials.
-Other common scenarios include consulting contracts under which the third party does not give up their ownership of the data.
+According to policies DM-01 and UA-05, research data is considered institutional data unless an agreement assigns ownership to the sponsor.
+Examples include sponsor-initiated clinical trials and consulting contracts where the third party keeps ownership of the data.

-- IU is managing the award or contract for the project generating the data in question.
+- IU manages the award or contract for the project generating the data.

-- IU has other ethical or legal obligations (i.e., IRB, animal care and use, biosafety, etc.) with respect to the project or data in question.
+- IU has ethical or legal obligations (i.e., IRB, animal care and use, biosafety, etc.) related to the project or data.

-- Research data are being generated, collected, analyzed by faculty or staff in their role at IU.
+- Data is generated, collected, or analyzed by IU faculty or staff in their roles.

-In general, research data is considered institutional data when IU has legal and/or ethical obligations with regards to the associated award, project, or the data itself.
-If external (public domain, open, or licensed) data are reused in the conduct of research at IU, the external data must be handled according to the same guidance used for institutional data to ensure the integrity of the data and research, but IU does not assert ownership.
+Generally, research data is considered institutional when IU has legal and/or ethical obligations regarding the associated award, project, or the data itself.
+External data (public domain, open, or licensed) that is reused in IU research must follow the same guidelines as institutional data to ensure integrity and quality, but IU does not claim ownership of external data.

 Guidance for classifying research data